oddbird/oddleventy/content/work/mozdev.md

 index: Mozilla Developer Channel
 press:
   - text: |
       Miriam does not only explain “why CSS is how it is” but also neatly **summarizes the basic principles of what make the Web the Web.**
       If you know those principles,
       many implementation details will be less baffling to you.
     name: Eric Eggert
     title: Accessibility Advocate
   - text: |
       Are you following @MiriSuzanne yet?
 She's amazing.
       **I'm so lucky to get to work with her on this video series & more.**
     name: Jen Simmons
-    title: Designer & Devevloper Advocate
+    title: Designer & Developer Advocate
     face: jen-simmons.jpg
     slug: amazing
 summary: |